ALA provides several useful tools for advertising the profession that may be useful in recruiting:

 Events promoting different careers to high school students, college students, or the general public are good venues for promoting the profession.
 Beverly Obert of the Rolling Prairie Library System provides some tips on setting up a career day.

-Job Shadow Day gives students across America the chance to "shadow" a workplace mentor as he or she goes through a day on the job.
-School, academic and public librarians will receive information and support from ALA divisions including AASL to participate in the program as part of recruitment efforts.
+Job Shadow Day, now in its sixth year, gives students across America the chance to "shadow" a workplace mentor as he or she goes through a day on the job.
+School, academic and public librarians will recieve information and support from ALA divisions including AASL to participate in the program as part of recruitment efforts.

 "The Great Librarian Adventure"

-The Alliance Library System, Illinois, created with the help of an LSTA grant a recruiting campaign titled "The Great Librarian Adventure" which includes suggestions for speaking engagements and library tours.
+The Alliance Library System, Illinois, created with the help of an LSTA grant an entire recruiting campaign titled "The Great Librarian Adventure".
+(Click on Public Access for information on the status of the program and success stories.)
+They provide suggestions for speaking engagements.